Webhook Events

 |---|---|---|

-After all retries are exhausted, the delivery is marked as failed.
-You can view delivery history and manually retry failed deliveries from the dashboard or via the API.
+After the final attempt fails, the delivery is marked as failed.
+You can view delivery history and manually replay deliveries from the dashboard or via POST /v1/webhooks/{id}/deliveries/{deliveryId}/replay.

 Best practices

-Return a 2xx response within 5 seconds to acknowledge receipt.
+Return a 2xx response within a few seconds to acknowledge receipt.
 Process the event asynchronously in a background job to avoid timeouts.
-Use the event id field for idempotent processing — Txtly may deliver the same event more than once during retries.
+Use the webhook-id header for idempotent processing — Txtly may deliver the same event more than once during retries.
 Always verify the signature before processing the payload.
 Store the raw payload for debugging and audit purposes.